 - Make sure you're using the correct app.
 Select here to review the “Reinstall the App” section for steps.

-- Factory reset your processor(s) and then go to Menu > Pair Smart Bed in the app, to redo the setup.
-Select here for instructions.
+- Next, go to Menu > Pair Smart Bed in the app, to attempt the setup again.

 - If your home's Wi-Fi is separated into two different networks—a 2.4GHz network and a 5GHz network—try connecting the smart bed to the 2.4GHz network for better range in your bedroom.